strato-net/strato-platform/strato/identity-provider/README.md

 [!IMPORTANT]
 The below is important!

-3. An important step is setting th URL to you ID-server for your strato node.
+3. An important step is setting the URL to you ID-server for your strato node.
 As of this writing, you can pass the arguement in you strato-getting-started script for your node `idServerUrl="https://yourIdServerUrl.com"`, but that is not needed.
 If that variable is not set in the `sgs` script, the network flag is used to map to a hardcoded ID server url.

-4. The `strato-getting-started` directory has an `identity-provider-certs` subdirectory, which needs a `rootPriv.pem` and `rootCert.pem`.
-These files are not included in the docker image.
-Instead, they are mounted onto the identity server's docker container when it is first created.
-If you do not provide these files within `identity-provider-certs`, the identity docker images will not build.
+4. The `strato-getting-started` directory has an `identity-provider` subdirectory from which files will be mounted onto the docker container.
+These files include `identity-provider/certs/rootPriv.pem`, `identity-provider/certs/rootCert.pem`, and `identity-provider/idconf.yaml`.
+These files are not included in the docker image for security reasons, as they contain sensitive information.
+If you do not provide these files within the `identity-provider` subdirectory, the identity docker images will not build.

+5. Keep in mind the client credentials you provide use MUST already have keys within the vault specified, and have a cert registered on associated network.